Using the Scalable Network Modeling Interface to Analyze Communications Network Performance

 End Time1150 seconds

-The Start and End Time settings allow you to focus on the section of the route where BER drops significantly, as indicated by the Link Budget report.
+The Start and End Time settings enable you to focus on the section of the route where BER drops significantly, as indicated by the Link Budget report.

-The Items to Send value of 360 in combination with the 360 sec time period between Start Time and End Time, forces the application to send one packet per second.
+The Items to Send value of 360 in combination with the 360 sec time period between Start Time and End Time force the application to send one packet per second.

 1. Click to run a Scalable Network Modeling Interface experiment.